Permutation-generated maps between Dyck paths: Construction of the map and some consequences

-Now, we define the permutation-generated map which is the heart of the paper. \begin{defn} Given a permutation $\sigma \in S_{2n}$ and a Dyck path $D$, the $\sigma$-path of $D$, denoted by $\sigma(D)$, is a lattice path constructed by the following algorithm: at iteration $k \in [2n]$,
+We are ready to define our permutation-generated map. \begin{defn} Given a permutation $\sigma \in S_{2n}$ and a Dyck path $D$, the $\sigma$-path of $D$, denoted by $\sigma(D)$, is a lattice path constructed by the following algorithm: at iteration $k \in [2n]$,